-HERA brings a NZ case study on the use of 3D scanning as a new digital tool by a member
+We’re excited to bring to light a New Zealand case study on the use of 3D scanning as a new digital tool by one of our members.

 Those of you at HERA’s Future Forum: 2020 VISION in February would have heard Des Watkins from Watkins Steel promote the use of digital technologies, including 3D scanning, as a new business model for steel fabricators.